Apply for Ongoing Resourcing Scheme (ORS)

 THEN...

-There is sufficient information in the application to include the child at High needs status
+There is sufficient information in the application to include the child at high needs status

-The child will be verified high and a letter will be sent to the educator.
-As the Early Childhood for very high needs application should only be used for children who clearly have very high needs when a child is verified high the letter provided will not explain the verifiers’ decision
+The letter provided will not explain the verifiers’ decision because the early childhood for very high needs application should only be used for children who clearly have very high needs when a child is verified high

 There is insufficient information in the application to include the child at High needs status